kibiinc/otako/README.md

 * [otako.js](https://github.com/KibiiTV/otako.js/) - This is the Node/JavaScript wrapper for Otako's API.
 This allows node.js and web js programmers to communicate with our API, so they can create amazing applications and bots wrapped around Otako.
 * [otakoapp-website](https://github.com/KibiiTV/otakoapp-website/) - This is the landing page for Otako's website (found at http://otakoapp.com) until development has advanced far enough where we can host a basic version of Otako.
 Until then, this landing page serves Otako and displays basic information.

+# Funding
+Otako is funded by Kibii.
+Most of Kibii's funds are coming from the filebin project (more information is to be released soon) and Otako's servers will run off of support from Kibii.

 # Domains
 As of now, Kibii has acquired these domains for Otako: